Interdepartmental Degree Programs

 - administrative support for the school's graduate programs

 - development of policies and procedures pertaining to the school's graduate programs

 - coordination of interdepartmental and intercollegiate graduate programs

 - providing leadership for strategic planning efforts in graduate education

-- advising the Dean and the college administration on graduate issues
+- advising the Dean and the school administration on graduate issues

-There are currently two interdepartmental graduate programs residing in the college, Medical Science and Education for Healthcare Professionals (EDHP).
-The Medical Science program is available in Bryan/College Station, and Houston campuses, with distinct research strengths opportunities and equivalent coursework.
+There are currently two interdepartmental graduate programs residing in the school, Medical Sciences and Education for Healthcare Professionals (EDHP).
+The Medical Sciences program is available in Bryan/College Station, and Houston campuses, with distinct research strengths opportunities and equivalent coursework.
 The Education for Healthcare Professionals program is delivered fully online.
 Our programs also have a flexible and interdisciplinary curriculum that allows our students to have a highly personalized and individually tailored training program.
 In addition to our own programs, our faculty also participate in several interdisciplinary graduate programs, including Genetics, Neuroscience, and Toxicology.

 The purpose of the graduate program in Education for Healthcare Professionals (EDHP) is to provide the training necessary to produce effective leaders in health professions education.
 Accordingly, the program recruits health professionals who have, or are preparing for, educational leadership positions but who lack formal training in education and/or leadership.
 This program provides the opportunity for individuals to develop the background and skills necessary to be excellent teachers in their areas of specialty and conduct research to improve and develop innovative educational programs in health professions education.
 This interdisciplinary Master of Science degree is ideal for individuals who have an interest in an academic career.